dave-p/TVHadmin-JS/README.md

 ### Security
 TVHadmin uses the same security controls as the standard TVHeadend user interface.
 For use over the open internet you may wish to use a proxy server for additional security.

-TVHadmin stores user preferences in a 'cookie' on the client; login credentials ae not stored.
+TVHadmin stores user preferences in a 'cookie' on the client; login credentials are only stored if your browser is configured to store them.